 Book: Dynamical Biostatistical models

-A book on dynamical statistical models will be pusblished by Chapman & Hall in 2015.
-It will encompass the models for qunatitative longitudinal data, life history events and the stochastic approach to causality, including mechanistic models.
+A book on dynamical statistical models has been pusblished by Chapman & Hall in 2016.
+It encompasses the models for quantitative longitudinal data, life history events and the stochastic approach to causality, including mechanistic models.